rehierl/node-tree-outliner/2-tree-of-nodes/1-0-path-of-nodes.md

 * a path `p in TD` has loops, if `(p(i) == p(i+1))`
 * a path `p in TD` has cycles, if `(p(i) == p(j))` for some `i,j in [1,#p]`
+* i.e. a cyclic path may contain loops

 clarification

 * a tree is defined to not contain any loops or cycles
-* therefore, any uni-directional path contains any node once or not at all
+* therefore, any uni-directional path contains its nodes once, or not at all
 * this also applies to any path `p in BU`

 <!-- ======================================================================= -->